doriordan/skuber/docs/GUIDE.md

     val rmFut = k8s delete[ReplicationController] "guestbook"
     rmFut onSuccess { case _ => println("Controller removed") }

+There is also a `deleteWithOptions` call that enables options such as propagation policy to be passed with a Delete operation.

 Note: There is no support yet for the Kubernetes API [PATCH operations](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#patch-operations)

 ### Error Handling